 Despite the name, this particular tray was made in Peoria, Illinois, probably came to Durban, and is working its way north.
 Destination?
 I'm guessing the coal fields around Tete, Mozambique.
 That's a 1,300-mile hike.
 Begs the question: why not offload at Maputo or Beira or Nacala?

-Enough metaphysical speculation: here's the Chivhu pub, leftover from the days of Enkeldoorn.
+Enough metaphysical speculation: here's the Chivhu pub, formerly the Enkeldoorn Hotel.

 The owner needed a bit more space, so sacrificed the portico.